sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 How can you capture the policy period reliably?
 As you become more familiar with SenseML, you might guess you'd use a Document Range method, which grabs multiple lines of text, like paragraphs, after an anchor.
 That should solve our variable line number challenge, right?

-But nope, this PDF doesn't fit neatly into the Document Range method, because the first line we want is also part of the anchor (the orange box).
+But no, this PDF doesn't fit neatly into the Document Range method, because the first line we want is also part of the anchor (the orange box).
 As a result, the Document Range leaves out the first line of the period and only grabs the year in the method match (the blue box):

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/quickstart_error_2.png)